qipingwang/qipingwang.github.io/_pages/about.md

 <b>The Rise of Robo-advisors in Wealth Management: Their Capabilities and Limitations</b>
 ***Qiping Wang*** *and Raymond Y. K. Lau*
-Proceedings of the 2018 International Congress on Banking, Economics, Finance, and Business, 2018
+International Congress on Banking, Economics, Finance, and Business, 2018